-Great question, so the basic definition of a die is a tool used to cut something out (it is often simply called ‘tooling’).
-For a label converter, this means cutting the individual label out of a sheet of paper.
+- Die – A die, also referred to as tooling, is a tool used to cut a shape out of a material.
+For a label converter, this means cutting the individual label out of a sheet of paper or film.
 Think of it as a cookie cutter, but instead of a sheet of cookies, it is a sheet of label material.

-Do I need a die?
+Do I need a custom die for my label?

 How do I create a die?

-Once you know your size constraints, you have to design the shape.
+Once you know your size constraints, you can begin to design the shape.
 Make sure you stay away from sharp corners and acute angles; these can cause tears when the matrix is being stripped away.

 It is very important that it is a joined line (not a bunch of overlaid segments) so that the die is continuous.
 Make sure the die is the correct size, and then overlay it on the Illustrator file that contains your artwork.
 Name the die line as a specific spot color, and make sure it is on its own layer.

 How much does a die cost?

-Short answer, around $150, long answer, it depends on the size and shape of the label.
-If you have a label that is a complex shape (a lot of corners and curves) it could become expensive.
+The average die costs around $150, but it really depends on the size and shape of the label.
+If you have a label that is a complex shape (a lot of corners and curves), the die could cost more.
 The cost of a die is also determined by how many individual labels are on each sheet of the die (these are called cavities).
-If you have a very small label the die might be more expensive.
-We pass the cost of the die directly on to you without markups, so when we recommend a custom die we are doing it with your best interest in mind.
+If you have a very small label, the price of the die could also increase.

 Is the die mine?

-Yes.
-That beings said, the die you purchased is formulated for a specific piece of manufacturing equipment, mainly, our ABG Digicon 2.
-So even if you were to leave us (and we hope not), you’ll have to ask and make sure your die will work on other converters’ equipment.
+Yes, any custom die you order is yours.
+That being said, the die you purchased is formulated for a specific piece of manufacturing equipment, mainly, our ABG Digicon 2.
+So even if you were to leave us (and we hope not), you’ll have to make sure your die will work on other converters’ equipment.
 But we will send it to you regardless.